drpadma/Rockbuster-video-rental-SQL/README.md

 # Rockbuster Video Rental
-I utilized Postgres and RDBMS to access data from the Rockbuster database, which houses video rentals.
+I utilized PostgresSQL and RDBMS to access data from the Rockbuster database, which houses video rentals.
 By following the creation of an ERD (Entity relationship diagram), I then performed various queries in Postgres using the SQL commands to filter the data,